Fork me on GitHub

 EncFS

 EncFS was my tool of choice for an encrypted Dropbox for quite some time.
 It doesn't support Windows (only Linux and Mac), but there are third party clients for Windows (encfsmp, encfs4win).
 The way it works is very similar to gocryptfs and it exists for a much longer time already.
 It offers you a virtual filesystem, encryption is in the background, and it encrypts files individually.
-Feel free to read the gocryptfs section above for more information, the advantages and disadvantages of this approach also apply to EncFS, namely it works well with cloud synchronization, doesn't interrupt your workflows, but only protects file contents and does not encrypt or prevents attackers from modifying file sizes and directory structure.
+Feel free to read the gocryptfs section above for more information, the advantages and disadvantages of this approach also apply to EncFS, namely it works well with cloud synchronization, doesn't interrupt your workflows, but only protects file contents and does not fully encrypt file sizes and directory structure (see why this matters).

 Also note that the setting whether your client should prevent attackers from modifying your files is stored with the encrypted data in the cloud by default and an attacker can simply switch it off for you.
 So if you want to rely on this feature, make sure you store the config file locally.

 A probably even larger issue with EncFS is a security audit from 2014 that attests EncFS to deviate from established security standards and also found some vulnerabilities in the current EncFS implementation.
-The developers say they're working on a 2.0 version of EncFS which should fix most of these issues, but as of today they are not fixed.
+The original C++ codebase is no longer actively maintained.
+The maintainer is working on a Rust port focused on reading legacy encrypted data, but recommends gocryptfs for new encrypted filesystem setups.
 Among other vulnerabilities, the security audit found one that is especially a problem with cloud storage.
 EncFS is not secure when an attacker gets multiple versions of the same encrypted file at different times.
 So if you upload your files to your Dropbox and then modify them, they are not securely encrypted anymore.

 eCryptfs